NordVPN vs. CyberGhost in Canada: Head-to-Head Comparison

 NordVPN’s desktop app allows users to choose their server from a map of available locations or a list-based view on the left.

 If you are looking for something specific, just as routing your traffic through two VPN servers for extra privacy or connecting to servers that support P2P, you will find a purpose-wise list of servers neatly categorized within the specialty server filter.
-Below you will find a screenshot of their macOS application in Australia.
+Below you will find a screenshot of their macOS application.

 As you can see in the below screenshot of the NordVPN desktop application is very similar to the macOS application.
 NordVPN’s interactive map, which allows user to select their preferred VPN server, is very much easy, convenient, and probably the most prominent highlight of their application.